 - Intermarriage between blood relatives to a degree

 When a couple goes through an uncontested divorce, it means that all marital issues between the two have been resolved.
 These are issues regarding alimony, child custody and support, parenting time, division of assets, and any payment of debts.
 This situation occurs when both spouses believe their marriage cannot be fixed and agree to the terms of their divorce.
 This is also known as an “Irretrievable Breakdown of Marriage.”
-There are two types of irretrievable breakdowns:

 When a divorce is uncontested, the spouses can choose if they wish to divorce through mediation, arbitration, collaborative divorce, or even simply private discussions.
 This is voluntary, although it is typically a more efficient process and beneficial for all family involved.